My Recommendation: Firefox, with the extensions HTTPS Everywhere, uBlock Origin, Firefox Multi-Account Containers, and Cookie AutoDelete

 The only hangup for me is that it’s Chromium based (which was discussed at length above).
 Also, the mobile app isn’t awesome.
 It’s getting better, but still not quite to the level as that of Firefox.
 If those things don’t bother you, get it.
 I think you’ll enjoy it.

 All of that to say, in my opinion Firefox best fits the bill for a privacy-focused world view.
-It’s the only browser that allows me to silo websites, manage cookies per-tab as I close them, isn’t built on Google software and therefore isn’t controlled by them, and comes from a company that is well positioned to put the needs of the users first.
+It’s the only browser that allows you to silo websites, manage cookies per-tab as I close them, isn’t built on Google software and therefore isn’t controlled by them, and comes from a company that is well positioned to put the needs of the users first.

 I won’t be offended if you don’t agree.
 There are as many opinions as there are browsers.
 But I hope that sharing this is thought provoking and will assist in your own journey to better privacy!